AssemblyScript/website/src/stdlib/globals.md

 * ```ts
   function v128.andnot(a: v128, b: v128): v128
   ```
-  Performs the bitwise `!a & b` operation on each lane.
+  Performs the bitwise `a & !b` operation on each lane.

 * ```ts
   function v128.not(a: v128): v128